tejeshwarsharma2018/ai-model-picker/README.md

 ### Core Philosophy: Fighting "Subscription Fatigue"
 We believe you shouldn't pay monthly subscriptions for ChatGPT Plus if a free model (like Gemini Flash or GPT-4o mini) can handle your specific workload.
 This tool calculates the "Minimum Viable Model" for your task to keep your monthly recurring costs at 0.

+## 🧭 Why Model Selection Still Matters

+Even as AI systems improve rapidly, two realities make model selection an essential skill for everyday users:

+### **1. AI models are becoming more different, not more similar**

+Although base training datasets overlap, every major AI lab is now integrating different forms of *specialized*, *exclusive*, or *partnership-driven* data:

+- Some models emphasize **reasoning and mathematics**
+- Some excel in **creativity and storytelling**
+- Some prioritize **low latency or cost efficiency**
+- Some integrate **live web data** more deeply
+- Some optimize for **privacy and self-hosting**
+- Some receive **proprietary data partnerships** (forums, social platforms, etc.)

+Because of this, capabilities, hallucination patterns, styles, and strengths will continue to diverge.
+Even if overall intelligence improves, **specialization and bias profiles will remain**, making it helpful to match the right model to the right task.

+### **2. The modern AI skill is “model routing”**

+A growing number of people are shifting from relying on a single AI model to distributing work across multiple models depending on strengths:

+- One model for **fast ideation**
+- One for **complex reasoning**
+- One for **creative writing**
+- One for **web-connected research**
+- One for **code generation or debugging**
+- One for **private, local workflows**

+This mindset treats AI not as a single assistant, but as a *team of coworkers* — each with different talents.
+The benefit: you get better results while reducing unnecessary subscriptions and tool fatigue.

+### **Why this matters for this tool**

+This project is built on the belief that:

+- No single AI model will ever be the best at everything
+- Model diversity (and specialization) is increasing, not shrinking
+- Everyday users need simple, friendly guidance — *without* reading dozens of reviews or benchmark charts
+- A lightweight, transparent decision helper can save money, time, and cognitive load

+This section explains the underlying philosophy behind the tool and why it will remain relevant even as AI capabilities continue to evolve.

 ## How to Run Locally
 Since this project is a single file, running it is incredibly easy: